Snowflake-Labs/terraform-provider-snowflake/FAQ.md

 The provider is simply an abstraction issuing SQL commands through the Go Snowflake driver, so most of the errors will be connected to incorrectly built or executed SQL statements.
 To see what SQLs are being run you have to set more verbose logging check the [section below](#how-can-i-turn-on-logs).
 To confirm the correctness of the SQLs, refer to the [official Snowflake documentation](https://docs.snowflake.com/).
+If the SQLs seem correct, try to run them in the [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight) to confirm it's not a Snowflake issue.

 ### How can I turn on logs?
 The provider offers two main types of logging: